Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Growth rate: Slow to rapid, depending on microclimate, with temperature extremes slowing growth.

-Flowers: Five very small white to pink petals, with rounded tips, backed by reddish sepals.
-The flowers, sticky-sugary sap-covered and fragrant, are clustered on spikes at the end of their branches.
-The unopened buds are red or white.
-The flowers receive a sweet sap coating by dawn, which attracts insects, when rainfall or irrigation is sufficient.
+Flowers: Five, very small, white to pink petals, with rounded tips, backed by red sepals, fragrant.
+Unopened buds are red or white.
+The flowers are either bisexual or female only and are clustered on spikes at the end of their branches.
+They receive a sweet sap coating by dawn, which attracts insects, when rainfall or irrigation is sufficient.
 The sap then dries out during the day, leaving a sticky residue.
-The flowers are either female or male, and occur on different plants.
-These plants are self-incompatible and cross pollination within the same species is most likely to produce fruit.
-The plants may be sold as female or (fruitless) male.
+Cross pollination with another plant may be required to produce fruit.

 Bloom: Late winter and spring.
 Flowers first appear after the plant is 4-6 years old.

-Fruit: Small, reddish, hairy, and sticky-sugary sap-covered, the fruit are oval in shape, with thin flesh surrounding a hard shell containing one seed.
-Like the flowers, the fruit occur in clustered spikes, but on female plants only, and are edible.
+Fruit: Small, reddish, hairy, sticky-sugary sap-covered, oval in shape, with thin flesh surrounding a hard shell containing one seed (drupe), edible.
+Like the flowers, the fruit occur in clustered spikes.
+They ripen mid summer.

 Leaves: Green, shiny, leathery, broadly oval with a pointed tip, smooth margins, sometimes folded along the midrib.